preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 <NewtonMethodDemo id='1'/>

-Here's a bunch of fancy math for completion's sake however you can skip to the [next section](#what-the-fuck-ie-choosing-a-better-initial-guess) if you're more interested in the what the fuck 0x5f3759df is and the evil floating point bit level hack.
+Here's a bunch of fancy math for completion's sake however you can skip to the [next section](#what-the-fuck-ie-choosing-a-better-initial-guess) if you're more interested in the where `0x5f3759df` comes from and the evil floating point bit level hack.

 Let's say that x is our input and y is the inverse square root.
 We want to solve for the equation